decretist/Stan4/SC4.md

 critical edition to restore it to a state as close as possible to what Reuter and Silagi presumably intended.

-In 1946, Father Roberto Busa, SJ (d.
-2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
+In 1946, Father Roberto Busa, SJ (d.2011), began work on what ultimately became the *Index Thomisticus*, a concordance of the works of St Thomas Aquinas.
 In 1949, Father Busa secured crucial support from Thomas J. Watson of IBM, allowing concordance generation to be carried